 Diversity, Equity and Inclusion ARE the Future of Work

-In the space of one week, I flew to Seattle to attend the Autism at Work Summit at Microsoft, returned home to Baltimore to join leaders at AARP’s DC headquarters for a conference entitled The Future of Work for All Generations, and then, with many companies and communities, kicked off Pride month.
-If there is one theme – one takeaway – one transformative “aha” moment – for me it is this: diversity, equity and inclusion ARE the future of work and the future of our workforce.
+In the span of one week, I flew across the country to a variety of DEI conferences.
+I went to Seattle to attend the Autism at Work Summit at Microsoft.
+From there, I returned home to Baltimore to join AARP’s Future of Work for All Generations conference.
+Finally, with many other companies and communities, I kicked off Pride month.
+If there was one theme – one takeaway, it was this: diversity, equity and inclusion ARE the future of work and the future of our workforce.

-Diversity, equity and inclusion initiatives are so much more than a pilot program, an HR project, a temporary logo change, a trending #hashtag, or a month of awareness.
-One of the gifts (and pains) of being human is the ability to quickly recognize authenticity (or lack thereof) in our relationships.
+DEI initiatives are so much more than pilot programs, HR projects, logo changes, #hashtags, or awareness months.
+One of the gifts (and pains) of being human is the ability to quickly recognize authenticity in our relationships.

-We feel it in our gut when something like a D&I program or initiative is more of a “check-the-box” vs. a real reflection of our company’s values and actions.
+We feel it in our gut when something like a D&I program or initiative is more of a “check-the-box.”
+We can tell if something is performative vs. a real reflection of company values.
 When there is a disconnect between what we SAY regarding diversity and inclusion (#hashtag, logo change, marketing campaign) and what we DO like selectively recruit, hire, manage, and promote unfairly we fail to achieve the true potential of our people and organizations.